Domingos Passos

-Domingos Passos was an anarchist and syndicalist activist from Rio de Janeiro, Brazil.
-A black man, he was a son of two ex-slaves freed right after the abolition.
+Domingos Passos was a Brazilian anarchist and syndicalist activist from Rio de Janeiro.
+A Black man, he was a son of two ex-slaves freed right after the abolition.
 His birth date is unknown and there is almost no records about his early years.
 Working as a carpenter, he became involved with the civil construction workers union and was converted to anarchism.
 Soon, Passos stood out for his activism and rhetoric, becoming one of his union's leaders.
 He was also elected to represent the civil construction workers at the Third Brazilian Workers' Congress, in 1920.

-His intense activities within the labor movement made Passos one of the most persecuted anarchists by the authorities, and he was jailed several times.
-In the repression following the Paulista Revolt of 1924, in which some labor leaders took part, Passos was deported to the penal colony of Clevelândia do Norte, on the border with French Guiana.
-Under his escape plan, he and other prisoners crossed the French Guianese border and fled to Belém do Pará, where Passos stayed until 1927.
+Passos intense activities within the labor movement made him one of the most persecuted anarchists by the authorities, and he was jailed several times.
+In the repression following the São Paulo Revolt of 1924, in which some labor leaders took part, Passos was jailed in the 4th Auxiliary Police Bureau and deported to the penal colony of Clevelândia, on the border with French Guiana.
+Under his escape plan, he and other prisoners crossed the French Guianese border and fled to Belém, where Passos stayed until 1927.